Nornec/open-midinous/README.md

 ## Requirements

 * [GTK3](http://www.gtk.org/) 3.3.6 or later (installed as dependency automatically)
-* Midinous is designed to run on 64-bit architectures
+* Open Midinous is designed to run on 64-bit architectures
 * You must have 64-bit Ruby version 2.5.0 - 2.5.5 installed with the devkit and MSYS2
 * It is recommended you use a virtual MIDI cable program for use of Midinous on Windows